 The race was conceived in the mind of a mad man named Jon Brumit.
 As legend has it, in 2000 Jon happened across a big wheel.
 He wondered what he should do with it and much like the apple that fell on Newton’s head, Jon had the vision of riding his newly found plastic toy down Lombard Street.

-So, having passed out a few hundred fliers to invite anyone interested in joining him to partake, he chose Easter Sunday to ride down the 2nd curvious street in the world.
-(That’s right, SECOND.)
+So, having passed out a few hundred fliers to invite anyone interested in joining him to partake, he chose Easter Sunday to ride down the second curviest street in San Francisco.
+That’s right, Lombard is only the second!

-And so Jon continued this tradition for the next six years, accumulating other riders and friends that decided to partake over the years.
-By 2006, thirty brave souls would join him to bravely brave that curvy street.
-A few hundred would watch in anticipation as these collective genius’s skidded their way down the history street.
+Jon continued this tradition for the next six years, accumulating other riders and friends over the years.
+By 2006, 30 brave souls would join him to bravely brave that curvy street.
+A few hundred would watch in anticipation as these collective geniuses slid and skidded their way down that historic landmark of San Francisco.
 And then…..
-YouTube happened…
+YouTube happened..

 Well, this did not sit will the residents of this most famous of curvy streets.
-They took up arms, raising pitch forks and torches and chased Jon and his merry band off, possibly killing the race forever! (ok, maybe not with torches and pitch forks, but yeah, there weren’t happy that we stopped traffic and f-ed up their shrubs.
-Sorry!
-Our bad!)
+They took up arms, raising pitch forks and torches (metaphorically of course) and chased Jon and his merry band off, possibly killing the race forever!

 So what was Jon to do?
 The race was in peril!
 Jon himself was moving out of town and if Lombard was not available, what street could possibly be used?!?!?

-And then, someone had a totally non-peyote induced Google map-a-thon search to find a replacement for the fabled Lombard Street… VERMONT STREET!
+And then, someone had a totally non-LSD induced Google map-a-thon search to find a replacement for the fabled Lombard Street…and lo and behold found VERMONT STREET!

-Yes this most excellent of roads was actually designed by the same architect!
+This most excellent series of curves was actually designed by the same architect!
 And it was curvier!
-After a little testing, a decision was made that in 2008 we would descend upon this road for what might possibly be the last year of BYOBW.
-Out of fear of being tossed from yet another site, Jon and his BYOBW Crew took to the streets for what we believed might be our last event.
+After a little testing, a decision was made that in 2008 the die hard riders would roll this street for what might possibly be the last year of BYOBW.
+With the life span of the event unknown, Jon and his BYOBW Crew took to the streets for what we believed might be our last event.

-And all cause Jon Brumit decided he wanted to ride a big wheel down a hill.
+And all because Jon Brumit decided he wanted to ride a big wheel down a hill.